 While stuffed fillets Cook, peel potatoes, cut them into thin slices and put them in a pan: cover with whole milk, season with salt and cook until it will hold.
 Put them through a food mill (don't mix because they become sticky!) and put them back into the Pan: Add the butter, nutmeg, the cream and broth as necessary to achieve a smooth homogeneous fluid.
 If you prefer a mashed potatoes, do not put stock.
 Season the soup with Parmesan cheese and set aside.

 When the meat is coming to cooking, You must restrict the gravy: will still be enough liquid, so you have to leave Simmons plan until it becomes more dense.
 Do not add salt because restricting it otherwise becomes too salty.
 When will seem thick enough, Add the cream and cook a few more minutes.
 Then strain the sauce and keep warm.

-Cut off the cuff about one centimetre thick slices and serve on hot potato soup, Garnish with the sauce and Bon Appetit!!!
+Cut the rolled into slices about an inch and a half thick and serve on the warm potato velvety, Garnish with the sauce and Bon Appetit!!!

-THE PAIRING: The difficulty in matching in this dish is determined by the presence of artichokes in the filling.
+MATCHING: The difficulty in matching in this dish is determined by the presence of the artichoke in the filling.
 Therefore, We prefer to use a wine with soft tannins but with good body.
-Barbera d'Alba suits our.
-In particular, We suggest Peiragal, produced by the company Marchesi di Barolo: This smells of red forest fruits, hazelnuts and vanilla, with Woody notes, due to a one year ageing in French oak barrels; its taste is harmonious.
+Barbera d'Alba is for us.
+In particular, We suggest Peiragal, produced by the Piedmontese company Marchesi di Barolo: This smells of red forest fruits, hazelnuts and vanilla, with Woody notes, due to a one year ageing in French oak barrels; its taste is harmonious.